The Ubiquity of Smooth Hilbert Schemes: Binary Trees and Hilbert Schemes

-This section connects lexicographic ideals with the Macaulay tree $\Macaulaytree$.
-Specifically, Theorem~\ref{thm:lextree} shows that $\Macaulaytree$ reappears infinitely many times in the set of saturated lexicographic ideals, with exactly one tree $\lextree_c$ for each positive codimension $c \in \ZZ$.
-To prove this, we study two mappings on the set of lexicographic ideals, defined in analogy with $\lift$ and $\plus$.
-Explicit monomial generators of lexicographic ideals given in terms of Macaulay--Hartshorne expressions help to understand Hilbert polynomials of images of lexicographic ideals under our two mappings.
+We now connect lexicographic ideals and Hilbert schemes to the Macaulay tree $\Macaulaytree$.
+Specifically, $\Macaulaytree$ reappears infinitely many times in the set of saturated lexicographic ideals and the set of Hilbert schemes, with one tree for each positive codimension.
+Two mappings on lexicographic ideals analogous to $\lift$ and $\plus$ are essential.

-Lexicographic, or lex-segment, ideals are monomial ideals whose homogeneous pieces are spanned by maximal monomials in lexicographic order.
-These ideals are central to the classification in \cite{Macaulay_1927} of admissible Hilbert polynomials.
-Their combinatorial nature captures geometric information about Hilbert schemes, as shown by \cite{Hartshorne_1966, Peeva_Stillman_2005, Reeves_1995, Reeves_Stillman_1997} in studying connectedness, radii, and smoothness.

-For any vector $u := (u_0, u_1, \dotsc, u_n) \in \NN^{n+1}$, let $x^u := x_0^{u_0} x_1^{u_1} \dotsb x_n^{u_n}$.
+For any vector $u = (u_0, u_1, \dotsc, u_n) \in \NN^{n+1}$, let $x^u = x_0^{u_0} x_1^{u_1} \dotsb x_n^{u_n}$.
 The \emph{\bfseries lexicographic ordering} is the relation $\lexg$ on the monomials in $\kk[x_0, x_1, \dotsc , x_n]$ defined by $x^u \lexg x^v$ if the first nonzero coordinate of $u - v \in \ZZ^{n+1}$ is positive, where $u, v \in \NN^{n+1}$.